cristianvasquez/prototype-11/readme.md

 } LIMIT 6
 ```

+Obsidian will help you to autocomplete the entities in `[[]]`

-Such code-blocks are then rendered inline, and will contain clickable links in case of known entities.
+Later on, such code-blocks are then rendered inline, and will contain clickable links in case of known entities.

 ![query-results.png](./assets/query-results.png)

+This is similar to data-view in functionality, but with the expresiveness of SPARQL, and the possibility of federating external sources

 ## Config